chinhodado/persona5_calculator/README.md

  - There are DLC persona.
 If you don't own a DLC persona, it will be skipped during fusion.

-This calculator assumes that you own all DLC persona, and that when you do a rare fusion your persona is at the base level.
+This calculator assumes that you own all DLC persona by default (you can change which DLC persona you own [here](https://chinhodado.github.io/persona5_calculator/#/setting)).
+It also assumes that when you do a rare fusion your persona is at the base level, so please keep that in mind if you don't get the same result as shown.

+### Note on fusion with Judgement arcana

+According to the [official guide](http://atlus.com/persona5/manual/ps4/?pid=50) a fusion between a persona of the Judgement arcana and another persona of the Justice/Strength/Chariot/Death arcana is possible, but this is actually not the case in game.

 ### Credits